TheoNasta/mobile-flashcards/README.md

 # mobile-flashcards

-This project was bootstrapped with Create React Native App
+This project was bootstrapped with Create React Native App The project is tested and works with the iOS simulator.

 To get started developing right away:

-install all project dependencies with `yarn install` start the development server with `yarn ios start`
+install all project dependencies with `yarn install` start the development server with `yarn ios start` then install Pods by going to the ios folder `cd ios` and install pods with `pod install`.

-The project is tested and works with the iOS simulator.

 ## What You're Getting